Victor Bleasdale: World War II

 At the time of the attack on Pearl Harbor, Bleasdale served as chief of staff of the Second Marine Brigade under the command of Major General Clayton B. Vogel.
 He sailed with the division to the American Samoa in the South Pacific and participated in the Guadalcanal Campaign.
 For his service there, he was awarded the Bronze Star Medal.

 In May 1943, he was transferred to the United States to become chief of staff of the training center at Camp Lejeune, North Carolina.
 He oversaw the forming and training of the 29th Marine Regiment, which was formed as a part of the 6th Marine Division, and subsequently assumed command of the regiment.

 The 29th Marines were sent overseas and participated in the Battle of Okinawa under Bleasdale's command.
 He was relieved of command on April 11, 1945, and succeeded by William J. Whaling, a decorated World War I veteran, who later was awarded the Navy Cross on Okinawa.
 Bleasdale was subsequently transferred to the general staff of the III Amphibious Corps, where he Commanded Corps reserve troops on Okinawa.

 For his service as a regimental commander of the 29th Marines, Bleasdale received a Navy Presidential Unit Citation.

 In August 1945, Bleasdale was transferred to Guam, where he was appointed Deputy Chief of Military Government and Deputy Commanding Officer of the U.S. Naval Military Government Unit under Major General Henry Louis Larsen.
 He served in that capacity until June 1946, when he returned to San Diego to retire.
 He was advanced to the rank of brigadier general on the retired list for having been specially commended in combat on December 1, 1946.

 Postwar life

 After retiring from the Marine Corps, Bleasdale served as a technical advisor to President Rafael Trujillo in matters relating to the Armed Forces of the Dominican Republic.
 He was also active in the Marine Corps Historical Foundation, where he received a Certificate of Appreciation by then-Commandant Robert H. Barrow for his contributions to the Oral History Program.

 Bleasdale later settled in England, where he resided in London.
-Bleasdale died there on February 10, 1984, and was interred at Oak Hill Cemetery in Janesville, Wisconsin.
+Bleasdale died there on February 10, 1984.